 STRESS TESTING OUTSOURCING COMPANIES USED BY THE UK GOVERNMENT

-- Mario Charles Abela (currently PhD Candidate).
+- Mario Charles Abela (currently PhD Candidate- Part-Time).
 Thesis Title: “Business Models and Financial Reporting”.

-- Mohammed Kasbar (currently PhD Candidate).
-Thesis Title: “The role of Corporate Governance and Financial Metrics on Firms Performance.
-An Empirical and Econometrics approach”.
-Mohammed Kasbar was awarded a full Queen Mary Studentship following interviews and the submission of the School Nomination Form.
+- David Ririmasse (currently PhD Candidate).
+Thesis Title: “Carbon Asset Risks.
+An Empirical and Econometrics Approach”.
+David Ririmasse was awarded a full Queen Mary Studentship following interviews and the submission of the School Nomination Form.